ArCiGo/ArCiGo/README.md

 ## Trivia ❔

-- I’m currently retaking Automation Testing 🤖 🦾
+- I’m currently working as a SDET 🤖 🦾
 - I'm a Catholic Christian ✝️ ⛪ 🛐
 - I love nature! 🌱 🦁 🌳
 - I like traveling and discovering new places! 🧳 🗺️ ✈️